carasaj/bank_churn_model/README.md

 ### Marital Dependent Ratio

-( Marital_Status / (Dependents + 1) / 2 ) = marital_dependent_ratio
 First, we change marital_status values from 'Single/Divorced/Married' to '1/1/2', reflecting the amount of income sources in their household.
+The dependents  are kept as `int` values between 0 and 6.

-When both features are combined using the formula above, it results in a value between 0 and 1.
+When both features are combined using the formula below, it results in a `float` between 0 and 1.
 This ratio reflects the amount of income vs dependents in a household.

 Essentially, a married couple with no dependents has the highest value of 1.
 A single person with multiple dependents would have a much lower ratio.

+`( Marital_Status / (Dependents + 1) / 2 ) = marital_dependent_ratio`

 ### Credit Usage
 make a ratio between avg open to buy and credit limit